Cricket-Programming/Capuchin-Caverns/README.md

 ⚪ **Feature: Jump on parkour obstacle courses and super bouncy trampolines**

 "Take a simple idea and take it seriously." - Charlie Munger.
 I've scattered trampolines across Capuchin Caverns - players shoot into the sky and come back down at 9.8 m/s^2.
 To achieve this, force is applied upward on the player's Rigid Body for a time - in other words, an impulse.
-I later learned the actual physics (impulse-momentum theorem (F*t=delta p) in my AP Physics 1 class and it's helped me build bigger and better trampolines ever since then.
+I later learned the actual physics (impulse-momentum theorem: FΔt = Δp)in my AP Physics 1 class and it's helped me build bigger and better trampolines ever since then.

 [Trampoline Impulse Application Script:](https://github.com/Cricket-Programming/Capuchin-Caverns/blob/main/Capuchin%20Caverns%20REVERTED%20URP/Assets/Scripts/ApplyForce.cs)